mia-platform/crud-service/docs/60_Usage_Best_Practices.md

 - It requires continuous processing and handling of data streams, which may increase resource utilization.
 - Data ordering may not be guaranteed, depending on the stream source and processing pipeline.
-- In the event of disruptions or failures in stream processing, data consistency can be compromised.
+- In the event of disruptions or failures in stream processing, data consistency can be compromised (which means only a subset of data is potentially received).
+However, the CRUD Service returns an HTTP error in such case and therefore it is possible to recover from it.

 :::tip
 It's important to choose the appropriate procedure based on the specific requirements and trade-offs of your application.